 Reflected Cross-site Scripting (XSS) Vulnerability

-A reflected XSS vulnerability happens when the user input from a URL or POST data is reflected on the page without being stored.
-This means that an attacker has to send a crafted link or post form to the victim to insert the payload, and the victim should click the link.
-This kind of payload is also generally being caught by built in browser XSS filters, like in Chrome, Internet Explorer or Edge.
+A reflected XSS vulnerability happens when the user input from a URL or POST data is reflected on the page without being stored, thus allowing the attacker to inject malicious content.
+This means that an attacker has to send a crafted malicious URL or post form to the victim to insert the payload, and the victim should click the link.
+This kind of payload is also generally being caught by built-in XSS filters in user's browsers, like Chrome, Internet Explorer or Edge.

 Example of a Reflected XSS

-As an example we will use a search functionality on a news website, which works by appending the user's input, which is taken from the GET request, to the q parameter, as per the example below:
+As an example of XSS attacks we will use a search functionality on a news website, which works by appending the user's input, which is taken from the GET HTTP request, to the q parameter, as per the example below:

 In the search results the website reflects the content of the query that the user searched for, such as: